How to Make Your Own Kombucha Brewing Kit (and Four Common Issues)

 - Cover with dish towel and set aside for a week or more.

-Dealing With Common Issues
+Four Common Issues

 You now know how to start fermenting your own brew.
 But what about trouble-shooting?
 Below I've enumerated some of the usual problems or doubts people have about their kombucha, so you don't have to stress out about them like I did.

 I have a tendency to stress about things, so this applied to my kombucha too.
-In over five months of brewing, I have learned one big lesson: don’t worry!
+In over five months of brewing, I have learned one big lesson: Don’t worry!
 A SCOBY is more resilient than one would think, and the tea will ferment under a variety of conditions.
 Here are a few of the things I was terrified about that turned out just fine:

 The ideal temperature for fermenting this wonderful probiotic drink is around 80 degrees.
 There’s no way I’m paying to keep my apartment that warm all winter, and you know what?
 Ours has been just fine.
 It will take a little while longer for it to ferment at a colder temperature, but we have found that we like the taste at just less than two weeks, even when the brew has been in a room that’s 65-67 degrees Fahrenheit.